AlexPD93/AlexPD93/README.md

 - :computer: I really enjoy watching a page come to life with front end development.
 However, I am excited to learn more about the back end.
 - :school: I am learning ES6, CSS and React.
 Furthermore I enjoy working with API's.
 - :soccer: I love playing and watching sport, particularly football(soccer) and travelling to new and interesting places.
 I can also speak Spanish.
-- :smiley_cat: I'm currently working on a Founders and Coders project to create a mock website for an agency.
+- :smiley_cat: I'm currently working on recreating Wordle.
 Using HTML, CSS and JS.

 [![Alex's github stats](https://github-readme-stats.vercel.app/api?username=AlexPD93)](https://github.com/AlexPD93`/github-readme-stats)